koogunmo/nessa/README.md

 		}
 	}

 ## Project Goal

-To build a system that functions in a similar manner to SickBeard, using torrents only.
+"Build a system that functions in a similar manner to SickBeard, but using torrents only."

-UI should be responsive, and use AJAX for content changes, etc
+I tried to use SickBeard, but it wouldn't easily let me arrange my files in a way I liked.
+It was also heavily skewed towards using newsgroups, which I don't use.

 ### Phase 1
 - ~~Populate a database of known shows~~